 Human Punishment: The Beginning for Dummies: What Is It About?
 What do I have to do?

-"The point is that we as a team try to prevent the machine revolution," explains Stefan from Godot Games.
+"It's about us as a team trying to prevent the machine revolution," explains Stefan from Godot Games.
 He is the designer of the board game.
-“It's just stupid that we have already been infiltrated.
-So you can't trust everyone even though we are a team.
-Since there are four playable teams, there are many ways the game can end as everyone has different winning conditions ... and since you don't know which teams are at the table, you always have to be on your guard ”.
-Targeted traps and false tracks can even lead players to believe that a team is at the table, which is not the case at all.
-“It's very unique and creates an extreme tension,” says Stefan Godot.
+"It's just stupid that we've already been infiltrated.
+So you can't trust everyone even though we're a team.
+Since there are four playable teams, there are many ways the game can end as they all have different victory conditions... and since you don't know which teams are at the table, you always have to be on your guard".
+Targeted traps and false tracks can even fool players into believing that there is a team at the table, which is not the case at all.
+"It's very unique and conveys extreme tension," says Stefan Godot.

 What are the reasons for supporting the Kickstarter for players who are new to Human Punishment?

-“The universe is the same, but it is a completely separate game.
-If you like semi-co-op, pick-up & deliver or (social) deduction games, you will get a very unique and epic hybrid with great cinematic twists. "
+"The universe is the same, but it's a completely standalone game.
+If you like semi-co-op, pick-up & deliver or even (social) deduction games, you get a very unique and epic hybrid with great cinematic twists here.”

-Humans try to protect the network, machines secretly try the opposite, but by the same method - only with viruses instead of firewalls.
-“That makes for high-quality moments, because sometimes secret goals don't suit your own team so optimally”, says Stefan Godot happily, “and when someone bad does something good or someone good does something bad, then paranoia is certain!", Predicts the designer .
+Humans are trying to protect the network, machines are secretly trying the opposite, but by the same method—only with viruses instead of firewalls.
+"This makes for high-quality moments, since secret goals sometimes don't fit your own team so well," says Stefan Godot happily, "and if someone bad does something good or someone good does something bad, then paranoia is certain!" predicts the designer .

-Even if a board game with a playing time between two to three hours is more likely to be a connoisseur: You don't need any previous knowledge of the human punishment universe, says designer Stefan Godot: “Yes, it can be played without any problems.
-Nevertheless, you can say that you already know a lot if you have already visited the universe with Human Punishment: Social Deduction 2.0. " Then you know the factions, the weapons, how programs work and of course the story, explains Godot.
+Even if a board game with a playing time of between two and three hours is aimed more at connoisseurs: you don't need any previous knowledge of the human punishment universe, designer Stefan Godot clarifies: "Yes, it can be played without any problems.
+Nevertheless, you can say that you already know a lot if you have already visited the universe with Human Punishment: Social Deduction 2.0.”
+Then you know the factions, the weapons, how programs work and of course the story, explains Godot.
 But you can also catch up on everything without difficulty.

-"In contrast to cyberpunk, our appointment was set and will be kept."
+"Unlike Cyberpunk, our deadline was set and will be kept."

 Cyberpunk 2077 is omnipresent and has players for the setting sensitized: Was the publication timely to that Triple-A video game planned?

-“They postponed so often, that was zero percent predictable,” says Stefan Godot.
-“In contrast to cyberpunk, our appointment was set and will be kept ...
-I thought two years ago that cyberpunk would soon be played.”
-The timing comes in handy for the board game manufacturer.
-“Unfortunately, some consider us to be free riders, as if we had planned for seven years and only wanted to build on the success of the other franchise,” says the indignant chief designer.
-"It's always a shame, because we've been working on this project 24/7 for two and a half years and on the universe for a lot longer."
+"They postponed it so often that it was zero percent predictable," says Stefan Godot.
+"In contrast to Cyberpunk, our date was set and will be kept...
+I think I thought two years ago that we would soon be playing Cyberpunk."
+The timing is still convenient for the board game manufacturer.
+"Unfortunately, some also think we're free riders, as if we had planned this for seven years and only wanted to build on the success of the other franchise," says the indignant chief designer.
+"It's always a shame, because we've been working on this project 24/7 for two and a half years and on the universe for much longer."